 Experience living in a developing country a strong advantage

 How to Apply

-Please send a CV, cover letter outlining your relevant skills and experience, and two writing samples no longer than three pages, with the subject line: “Energy Access Intern” to firstname.lastname@example.org.
+Please fill in this application form, then send a CV, cover letter outlining your relevant skills and experience, and two writing samples no longer than three pages, with the subject line: “Energy Access Intern” to firstname.lastname@example.org.
 Writing samples in French or Haitian Creole are also encouraged, but not required.